 When not in use, the mats roll up easily for storage.

-All in all, Forb’s indoor putting greens are our top pick this year.
-Whichever size you choose, you’re going to get an authentic putting experience in your own home.
+All in all, Forb’s indoor putting greens are our pick for the best mid range greens this year.
+Whichever size you choose, you’re going to get a relatively authentic putting experience in your own home.

 Of course, being made by the same company, the Pressure Putt will fit perfectly on this mat for a great indoor putting experience.

-It’s low-frills when compared to the Forb putting greens, but the surface runs true, and simulates a medium-to-fast green with a stimp rating of 10.
+It’s low-frills when compared to Tour Links and Forb putting greens, but the surface runs reasonably true, and simulates a medium-to-fast green with a stimp rating of 10.